willeyzhou1/willeyzhou1/README.md

 # 💫 About Me:
-Hi!
-My name is Willey and I am a fullstack developer.<br><br>I am currently working on a google extension (for fun :D)<br>I am currently learning Javascript.
+👋 Hi!
+My name is Willey and I am a software engineer.
+<br><br>💻 I am currently working on a google extension (for fun :D)<br>📝 I am currently learning Javascript, SQL, and React Hooks.

 ## 🌐 Socials: